Technical Report XXVII

 Abstract

-Background: In medical diagnostics, determining post-test or posterior probabilities for disease and understanding associated uncertainty and confidence intervals are essential for patient care.
+Background: In medical diagnostics, estimating post-test or posterior probabilities for disease, positive and negative predictive values, and their associated uncertainty is essential for patient care.

-Objective: This study introduces a software tool developed in the Wolfram Language for the parametric estimation, visualization, and comparison of Bayesian diagnostic measures and their uncertainty.
+Objective: : To introduce a software tool developed in the Wolfram Language for the parametric estimation, visualization, and comparison of Bayesian diagnostic measures and their uncertainty.

-Results: : The tool generates diagnostic measures, standard uncertainty, and confidence intervals estimates and provides their plots, supporting clinical decision-making.
-A case study using fasting plasma glucose data from the National Health and Nutrition Examination Survey in the USA showcases its application in diagnosing diabetes mellitus, highlighting the significant role of measurement uncertainty.
+Results: The software generates plots and tables of the estimates to support clinical decision-making.
+An illustrative case study using fasting plasma glucose data from the National Health and Nutrition Examination Survey (NHANES) demonstrates its application in diagnosing diabetes mellitus.
+The results highlight the significant impact of measurement uncertainty on Bayesian diagnostic measures, particularly on positive predictive value and posterior probabilities.

-Conclusion: : The software enhances the estimation and facilitates the comparison of Bayesian diagnostic measures, which are critical for medical practice.
-It provides a framework for analyzing uncertainty and assists in understanding and applying Bayes' theorem in medical diagnostics.
+Conclusion: The software enhances the estimation and facilitates the comparison of Bayesian diagnostic measures, which are critical for medical practice.
+It provides a framework for their uncertainty quantification and assists in understanding and applying Bayes' theorem in medical diagnostics.

 Citation